Directory of state-approved LPN training classes

 Most practical nurses work in hospitals, although this isn’t the only place that LPNs can find employment.
 Practical nurses are often employed in long-term care centers, assisted living facilities, nursing homes, Alzheimer’s and Dementia care centers and hospice facilities.
 LPNs are typically expected to perform a number of different duties, which center around the basic premise of tending to the daily needs of the patients.
 In many cases, practical nurses are the ones who prepare patients for surgery.
 Practical nurses are responsible for taking samples from patients, treating minor wounds, and administering shots to name a few things.
 They also collect important information from their patients, and relay updates to their supervisors for further review.

 Practical nurses are some of the most important pieces of the healthcare puzzle, and they will always be well rewarded for the work that they do, whether that reward comes in a financial form or an emotional form.
+Many LPN schools are located in Louisiana, providing easy access to prospective students seeking practical nurse education and hands-on training.

 List of LPN Programs in Louisiana (LA)

-Louisiana LPN Schools
+LPN Schools in Louisiana

-Our directory lists all Louisiana schools that currently offer approved practical nursing programs.
+Our directory lists all Louisiana schools that currently offer approved practical nursing LPN programs.
 The Louisiana state board of nursing is the regulatory organization in charge of approving LPN education programs.
 To gain approval, educational institutions must demonstrate to the board of nursing that their program sufficiently prepares students with the knowledge and skills expected of a licensed practical nurse.
 The on-going approval of a program depends largely upon their graduation rates and the NCLEX pass rates of their graduates.
 If a program starts to produce poor results in either of these two categories they can quickly lose their state approval or be placed on probationary approval status until their results improve.

 Required LPN Classes in Louisiana